yegamble/myTimeGoogleCalendarSync/README.md

 As far as I know, Target does not and has not released APIs into the public to grab a TMs schedule.
 So in order to do this, we will emulate a user looking at their schedule, Grab all the data we need. and throw it to the Google Calendar API.
 From there its done!

-To ensure your shifts are always the most recent onces, on every run it is going to delete any shifts it might have preivously added and readd them in.
+To ensure your shifts are always the most recent onces, on every run it is going to verify any previous shifts added and change them if needed.
 This makes sure that if a time or a workcentre changes, You're still good to go.

 # **READ THIS BEFORE COMPILING**.